omz13/kirby3-byline/README.md

 ### Buy Me A Coffee

 Until kirby3 has been officially released, you are free to use and evaluate this plugin on test or production servers AT YOUR OWN RISK.
 There is no warranty.
 Support is at my discretion.
 Did I mention that I like coffee?
-This started as a simple plugin and morphed into something quite complex to cope with a combination of trying to get something sensibe out of kirby while also trying to generate something acceptable within the constraints of the different syndication formats.
 To show your support for this project you are welcome to [buy me a coffee](https://buymeacoff.ee/omz13).